 Ramona is a tiny town located in the state of South Dakota.
 With a population of 163 people and just one neighborhood, Ramona is the 135th largest community in South Dakota.

-Because occupations involving physical labor dominate the local economy, Ramona is generally considered to be a blue-collar town.
-79.45% of the Ramona workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ramona is a blue-collar town, with 79.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ramona is a town of farmers, fishers, or foresters, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Ramona who work in farm management occupations (54.94%), office and administrative support (3.95%), and sales jobs (3.95%).

 Overall, Ramona’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.